AndreaN33/EECS301-Lab1/Lab1-Guide/QuartusProject-Guide.md

 1. Jump to the [Development Kit Hardware Guide](DevKitHardware-Guide.md) for board setup and image loading instructions.
 Return here when done.

 2. A very simple demo was provided with the framework code.
-Pressing any of the 4 buttons will light up an associated LED.
+Pressing any of the four buttons will light up an associated LED.
+Tryout various button press combinations to see what the pattern is.

-As with most hardware projects, getting to the LED blinking stage was a lot of work getting the development environment set up.
-Now we can get to actually get to writing code to do interesting things.
+As with most hardware projects, getting to the LED blinking stage was a lot of work.
+Now that the development environment is up and running we can actually start focusing on how to make the logic do interesting things.

 ---